 \section{Threat Model}

-Like prior works~\cite{weiss2024LLMsidechannel}, we focus on \textit{streaming} LLMs, where the user sends requests to an LLM running on the server, and the server sends back the response token-by-token.
+Like prior works~\citep{weiss2024LLMsidechannel}, we focus on \textit{streaming} LLMs, where the LLM server sends back responses to the user token-by-token.
 Here, we study the following attacker models.

-\begin{enumerate}[itemsep=0em,topsep=0em] \item \textbf{Network Based Adversary.} We assume the attacker is able to observe the network packet size and the time at which they are transmitted, similar to \cite{weiss2024LLMsidechannel}.
-The goal of the attacker is to leak private user queries.
-Although network packets containing LLM response tokens are encrypted, the packet size is still observable.
-The attacker can also observe the time between each packet to identify which iteration it belongs to.
-We show this allows an adversary to fingerprint and leak private user queries in \cref{sec4}.
+\textbf{Network Attacker.} We assume a malicious ISP or a compromised router that can observe network packet sizes, similar to ~\citep{weiss2024LLMsidechannel}.
+The attacker's goal is to leak private user queries.
+Although LLM response packets are encrypted, the packet size is still observable.
+The attacker can also observe the time between each packet to identify the iteration ID.
+We show how an adversary can fingerprint and leak private user queries based on this in \cref{sec4}.

-\item \textbf{Malicious User.} In this setting, we assume the attacker is a malicious user interacting with the LLM, similar to \cite{debendedetti2024}, with the goal of leaking confidential data used by LLM's speculative decoding mechanism.
-Here, the user can craft arbitrary inputs and inspect the output, and also monitor the number of tokens generated per iteration for the output tokens.
-We show this allows an adversary to leak out any confidential data used for the speculative decoding or its hyperparameters in \cref{sec5}. \end{enumerate}
+\textbf{Malicious User.} Here we assume the attacker is a malicious user interacting with the LLM, similar to ~\citep{debendedetti2024}.
+The user can craft arbitrary inputs and inspect the output, and the tokens per iteration with the goal of leaking confidential data used by the LLM's speculative decoding mechanism for generating predictions.
+We demonstrate this attack in \cref{sec5}.